What is fibromyalgia?

 The risk of developing fibromyalgia also increases with age in both men and women.
 Individuals with fibromyalgia disease are frequently hospitalized.
 Normally, they might be confronting one hospitalization at regular intervals.
 Women have higher hospitalization rates than men.
 What’s more, fibromyalgia disease consistently brings about around 5.5 million visits to the doctor’s office.

 An abnormal state of related manifestations may extend in seriousness from gentle to extremely crippling.
 These require healing facilities and constant doctor’s office visits.
 There is little distinction between mortality or death rates among patients with fibromyalgia disease and the individuals who do not have the condition.

 Passing dangers may ascend due to related factors, for example, self-destructive tendencies because of depression and anxiety because of wounds, and so on.

 Causes of fibromyalgia

 No one knows exactly what causes fibromyalgia disease.
-A variety of different factors working together is the most likely cause.
+However, various factors working together are the most likely to cause the condition.
 These factors may include:

 - Genetics: Fibromyalgia has a genetic tendency, which means there may be certain mutations in genes that make some individuals more susceptible to the condition.

-- Infections: Fibromyalgia seems to be triggered, or its symptoms made worse by certain illnesses.
+- Infections: Fibromyalgia may be caused, or its symptoms are made worse by certain illnesses.